We can make a difference.

 A William & Mary education is a "scholarship of engagement."
 Other people just complain about the devastating effects of poverty in the developing world, homelessness or global warming.
 We learn about social justice issues, develop partnerships with communities who are already taking action, and act alongside them in service for justice.

-Each year, 75% of W&M students participate in service projects, contributing more than 300,000 service hours each year through 90 regional partnerships and dozens of national and international alternative breaks.
+Each year, 6,000 W&M students participate in service projects, contributing more than 245,000 service hours through 90 regional partnerships and dozens of national and international alternative breaks.

-The Office of Community Engagement (OCE) connects the College and community to support students’ development as active and educated citizens and to promote positive, community-driven social change.
-Through active partnerships with over 90 local non-profit agencies and schools, and more than a dozen community organizations across the country and around the world, student leaders facilitate all of their programs.
+The Office of Community Engagement (OCE) connects W&M and the community to support students’ development as active and educated citizens and to promote positive, community-driven social change.
+Through active partnerships with local non-profit agencies and schools, and through community organizations across the country and around the world, student leaders facilitate all of their programs.

 Every year, 75 motivated freshman students live and serve together as part of the Sharpe Community Scholars Program.
 "Sharpies" might take a special seminar on African American Vernacular English while participating in youth tutoring and mentoring programs, or study historic building preservation while lobbying to save a local landmark.